10 of the Hardest Horror Movies to Watch as a Parent

 THE SCENE WITH THE TRUCK.

+I came across this scene on YouTube and was curious about the movie.
+It’s one of the adaptations of Stephen King’s novels that I haven’t yet watched in full.
 Even though I’ve only seen this one small scene, it was enough for me to rank it number one on my list of the hardest horror movies to watch as a parent.
+The scene is just two minutes long, but the sequence of events that unfolds in this short time has an incredibly powerful impact on me.

 And with that…